ANSHURAJ11/LAMMPSatOU/README.md

 then hit Return.
 You will see two lines.
 In the first line, there is a term `ST`, which stands for 'status'.
 If, at the same location of the second line, you see `PD`, the job is pending.
 Recheck the status later.
 If you see `R`, the job is running.
 If you only see one line, the job is finished.
 This, however, can mean one of the two things:

   - The job was finished because of an error.
 In this case, check these three files: `lmp_gsfe.out`, `lmp_gsfe.err`, and `log.lammps`.
 They provide you information on what caused the error(s).
 In particular, the last file is the log file of LAMMPS, which would present an error message in the last line.
 Please refer to [this page](https://lammps.sandia.gov/doc/Errors_messages.html) for the explanation of each error message.
 Once you figure out what went wrong, fix the problem, and resubmit the job
   - The job was finished successfully.
 In this case, the file `lmp_gsfe.err` is empty.
 Proceed to the next step.

 You will find a lot of files in the directory.
 One file is called `gsfe_ori`.
 In the same directory on OSCER, type

 `sh gsfe_curve.sh`

 then hit Return.
 You will find a new file called `gsfe`.
 The first and second columns of this file, respectively, are the _x_ and _y_ axes of the 'MoNbTi<sub>_A_</sub>' curve in Figure 2(a) of [this paper](http://dx.doi.org/10.1016/j.intermet.2020.106844).
-Download `gsfe` to your local computer, plot it, and see if you get the same curve.
+Use Filezilla to download `gsfe` to your local computer, plot it, and see if you get the same curve.

 As usual, feel free to use any software to plot the curve.
 Here is a [selected list](https://en.wikipedia.org/wiki/List_of_information_graphics_software).
-I recommend Gnuplot.
-There are many tutorials on Gnuplot, e.g., [this one](https://www.usm.uni-muenchen.de/CAST/talks/gnuplot.pdf).
+I recommend [Matplotlib](https://matplotlib.org).

 Now, go back to the file `lmp_gsfe.in` and read it.
 Look up the meaning of each LAMMPS command on [this page](https://lammps.sandia.gov/doc/Commands_all.html).